Where am I?

 Due to the qualitative nature of the Master of Management, there are no prerequisites.
 The Master of Science in Supply Chain Management has three undergraduate business prerequisites that can be completed online at Fontbonne University, and the graduate certificate in supply chain management has five prerequisites.

 - Can I combine evening and online formats?

 Please review the Evening/Online program chart for an overview of how each program is currently offered.
 Several programs are offered in several formats.
 If your preferences or lifestyle changes, your advisor can assist you in withdrawing from one format and enrolling in the other.

 - How do I apply?

-You need to complete the online application and application fee, obtain two letters of recommendation and request your transcripts.
+You need to complete the online application, the application fee and request your transcripts.
 If you will be applying for federal aid, you will need to complete the required financial aid forms.
 After you are admitted, the final step will be completing your one-time registration for the online degree program.
 For more information, visit the Evening/Online Application process.

 - What hardware and software do I need?

 You certainly need your own computer and it should be convenient to use.
 For, example, it would be difficult to take an online course and only have a computer available for use at work.
 For most courses you should have Word, PowerPoint and Excel within the MS Office suite.